You’re not imagining it. Eyebrow dandruff is a real thing.

 So what’s behind those pesky little flakes in your brows, on your cheeks, and maybe on your eyeglasses?
 What does it say about your health and hygiene?
 And how can you get rid of eyebrow dandruff for good?

 Dandruff - the normal scalp variety - is incredibly common.
-It is the flaking that results from irritation and inflammation of your scalp due to seborrheic dermatitis, psoriasis, dry scalp, and other conditions.
+It is the flaking that results from irritation of your scalp, this flaking and scalp irritation is often linked to seborrheic dermatitis, psoriasis, dry scalp, and other conditions.

 Dandruff is far more common than you might think.
 Even infants and small children can have dandruff in the form of “cradle cap,” which is a chronic skin condition during infancy.
 After puberty, this condition often returns in the form of normal scalp dandruff.
 But dandruff, it turns out, can affect any part of your body that has hair - including your eyebrows.